-OVERVIEW: This local health legacy funder awards grants to promote access to healthcare, local public health, children’s health, and a smoke-free lifestyle for Kentuckians.
+OVERVIEW: This local health legacy funder makes grants to promote access to healthcare, local public health, children’s health, and a smoke-free lifestyle for Kentuckians.
 It also supports disease prevention for children through funding, training, and technical assistance.

 FUNDING AREAS: Access to healthcare, local public health, children’s health, smoke-free lifestyle, disease prevention

 Giving Kentuckians access to effective and affordable healthcare is the top goal for this funder.
 There has also been a big push for health equity in recent years.
-In a recent year, the foundation had over $56 million in total assets.

 The foundation also supports a nonprofit-driven co-working space called (c)space in Louisville to allow nonprofits to connect with each other and other colleagues, entrepreneurs, and professionals.
 The foundation is led by a board of directors with 15 members, a community advisory committee with 31 members, and a staff of eight.

-You can keep up with this funder's interests at its Newsroom.
+Grant seekers can keep up with this funder's interests at its Newsroom.
 Individual staff member’s email addresses can be found on the funder’s Staff page.
 The Louisville-based staff can also be reached via phone at (502) 326-2583.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only.)